a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Select a file icon.
 Apple Menu > Control Panels.
 Verify that the previously selected file is no longer selected.

 * Launch DeskTop, ensuring no windows are open.
 Edit > Select All.
 Verify that the volume icons are selected.
 * Launch DeskTop.
+Open a window.
+Click a volume icon.
+Edit > Select All.
+Verify that volume icons are selected.
+* Launch DeskTop.
+Open a window.
+Click a volume icon.
+Click on the open window's title bar.
+Edit > Select All.
+Verify that icons within the window are selected.
+Repeat for the window's header and scroll bars.
+* Launch DeskTop.
+Open a window.
+Click a volume icon.
+Click an empty area within the window.
+Edit > Select All.
+Verify that icons within the window are selected.
+* Launch DeskTop.
+Open a window.
+Click a volume icon.
+Click an icon within the window.
+Edit > Select All.
+Verify that icons within the window are selected.
+* Launch DeskTop.
+Open a window.
+Click a volume icon.
+Click an empty space on the desktop.
+Edit > Select All.
+Verify that volume icons are selected.
+* Launch DeskTop.
+Open a window.
+Click a file icon.
+Click an empty space on the desktop.
+Edit > Select All.
+Verify that volume icons are selected.

+* Launch DeskTop.
 Open a volume window.
 Drag a selection rectangle so that it covers only the top row of pixels of an icon.
 Verify that the icon is selected.